Woodworking Home Page Index of tips See Furniture Plesums Home Page

 Current measure

 From 183, just east of I35, go north on Cameron Rd.
 Just past Rundberg Ln, Cameron changes name to Dessau Road.
 Take the next right on Dungan Lane.
 At the end of Dungan (one long block), turn right on Brown Lane, then a quick left into the parking lot at Fine Lumber.
+If you are on I35, take the Rundberg exit East.
+When Rundberg ends turn left on Dessau and take a quick right on Dungan.

 I go there occasionally for small quantities of hardwood, since I can pick boards to meet a specific need.
 Since everyone can pick their boards, sometimes I have trouble finding sufficient wood of decent quality when I am starting a larger project, even digging through their entire inventory.
 They have a well-equipped mill on site, if you need special services (but it is not cheap for small volumes).
 Generally, they do not deliver, but when I asked recently they reluctantly agreed to deliver for a fee.